takahirox/tiny-web-metaverse/docs/deploy/aws.md

 ## Launch an EC2 instance

 1. Create and download key pair
-2. Launch a new EC2 instance with the key pair
+2. Launch a new EC2 instance with the key pair and AMI 2023

 Note: If you want to use a
 [free tier EC2 instance (t2.micro or t3.micro depending on regions)](https://aws.amazon.com/free/)